Table of Contents

 Every time another site links back to yours, that’s counted as a followed link.
 The more of these you have, the better off you’ll be and the higher your DA score.

-Plus, as an added bonus, when you get a followed link from a really reputable site, you’ll get a bigger boost.
+Plus, as a bonus, when you get a followed link from a reputable site, you’ll get a bigger boost.
 Search engines figure that if the big players are sharing and referring to your content, it must be pretty good.

 If it’s starting to click, you might be tempted to think that the natural next step is to quickly start posting everywhere you can with links pointing back to your site, right?

 Not quite.
 As with every SEO best practice white hat technique, the black hatters find ways to exploit it.
-In this case, it was this unrestrained copy-and-paste posting in an effort to build more links that ruined the party for everyone else.
+In this case, it was this unrestrained copy-and-paste posting to build more links that ruined the party for everyone else.

 Soon enough, Google needed to figure out how it could stop these spammers so that its algorithm would still only direct searchers to the most relevant content.